Blazemeter/taurus/site/dat/kb/TeamCity.md

 ![](teamcity4.png)

 The ‘Create Build Configuration’ page looks exactly the same as ‘Create Project’.
-We need to define name, build configuration id and include an optional description:
+We need to define name, build configuration id, and include an optional description:

 ![](teamcity5.png)